 Save This Recipe! 💌

 If you've struggled with tough, chewy sirloin tip roast in the past, this slow cooker method will change everything.
-The long, gentle cooking time breaks down the connective tissue in this lean cut, resulting in melt-in-your-mouth beef every time.
+Unlike our beef roast that gets served medium-rare, this one gets cooked low and slow until it's easily shreddable with forks.
+The long, gentle cooking time breaks down all that connective tissue in this lean cut, and the flavorful braising liquid soaks into every fiber of the meat.

 This recipe is absolutely delicious!
 The herbs are just the right balance... the bit of balsamic adds that extra layer of umami with the Worcestershire sauce.
 I've added this to my Pinterest board, "loved" it, and will be marking it a favorite.
 I have 3 more sirloin tip roasts in the freezer and will probably use this recipe for all of them! - Our reader Michelle, 5 stars ⭐⭐⭐⭐⭐